nidhip1/PowerBI-Sales-Performance-Dashboard/README.md

 ### Dynamic Visual Switching
 - **Bottom Right Corner:** Two buttons that let users switch between different chart views
 - **Seamless Transition:** Click buttons to see the same data in different visual formats
-- **User Control:** Gives viewers choice in how they want to see the information
+- **User Control:** Gives viewers a choice in how they want to see the information
 ### Smart Filtering
 - **Year Filter:** Dropdown to analyze specific years or all years combined
 - **Quarter Filter:** Focus on seasonal performance